Manage sharing settings for SharePoint and OneDrive in Microsoft 365

 If you select Anyone with the link, but the site or OneDrive is set to allow sharing only with guests who sign in or provide a verification code, the default link is Only people in your organization.
 Users need to change the link type to Specific people to share files and folders in the site or OneDrive externally.

 Link expiration - You can require all Anyone links to expire, and specify the maximum number of days allowed.
 If you change the expiration time, existing links will keep their current expiration time if the new setting is longer, or be updated to the new setting if the new setting is shorter.

 Link permissions - You can restrict Anyone links so that they can only provide view permission for files or folders.

 If you are using file requests, the link permissions must be set for View and edit for files and View, edit, and upload for folders.

-Display to owners the names of people who viewed their files
+Show owners the names of people who viewed their files in OneDrive

 This setting lets you control whether the owner of a shared file can see on the file card the people who only view (and don't edit) the file in OneDrive.
 The file card appears when users hover over a file name or thumbnail in OneDrive.
 The info includes the number of views on the file, the number of people who viewed it, and the list of people who viewed it.
 To learn more about the file card, see See files you shared in OneDrive.

 This setting is selected by default.
 If you clear it, file viewer info is still recorded and available to you to audit as an admin.
 OneDrive owners can also still see people who have viewed their shared Office files by opening the files from Office.com or from the Office desktop apps.